Iqmaa/Step-by-Step/Month 1/week 2.md

 I actually worked on the project yesterday but couldn't update the repo cause of network issues(no data).Still working on the project,hope to be done soon.

-I'm also watching bio-fideos on the side since I'm greatly interested in that
+I'm also watching bio-informatics videos on the side since I'm greatly interested in that

 ## Day 09